graphql-hive/graphql-conf-2025-gateway-workshop/presenter/steps.md

 # bun init

 After installing bun, initialise the repository with `bun init`.

-Some files have been removed for brevity.
+Remove some files for brevity

 Commit